A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 American Job Centers Help Veterans with Civilian Employment

-As a veteran you’ve learned valuable skills through your time in the military.
+As a veteran, you’ve learned valuable skills through your time in the military.
 For veterans or transitioning service members, Maryland veteran benefits include priority of service at the local American Job Centers throughout the state.
-The training available to you at American Job Centers includes everything from resume-building to interview preparation.
-Your spouse may also be eligible for employment-related training benefits at job centers throughout the state.

 Within this program, the Disabled Veterans Outreach Program focuses on employment assistance for veterans with a service-connected disability.

-Find a local American Job Center near you to get started.
+Find a local American Job Center near you to get started

-Financial Assistance Programs in Maryland
+Veteran Financial Assistance Programs

 Unemployment for Transitioning Service Members

-Transitioning out of the military and finding a civilian job can be a difficult task for many veterans.
-Maryland recognizes this fact and honors veteran service with unemployment benefits as you continue your job hunt.
+Transitioning out of the military and finding a civilian job can be difficult for many veterans.

-Learn more about Maryland unemployment insurance.
+Learn more about Maryland unemployment insurance

 Maryland Veterans Trust Fund